January 11, 2011

 Do the gays on TV and in the media accurately represent what most gays are like?

 No. I don't believe so at all.
 I have been incredibly surprised by how the “gay stereo types” are often wrong.
-Most of the folks that I’ve come in contact with are of sound mind, Sons and Daughters and lovers of God, caring, giving people – more so than most of my other Christian friends.
+Most of the folks that I've come in contact with are of sound mind, Sons and Daughters and lovers of God, caring, giving people – more so than most of my other Christian friends.
 My perception of the gay community was wrong too.
 There are those gays that are promiscuous, immoral and non-believers in God, just like there are heterosexual folks that are promiscuous, immoral and non-believers in God.
-However, there are interestingly some commonalities amongst gays (such as the arts and other interests) but there is no way to fit each gay person in the same category or mold – just like straight (heterosexual) people.
+However, there are interestingly some commonalities among gays (such as the arts and other interests) but there is no way to fit each gay person in the same category or mold – just like straight (heterosexual) people.

 Here just a few examples of what I would consider to be “everyday gays”.
 This list isn't to prove morality, only to show the very wide variety of backgrounds which these folks come from: